 The remedy is to put in place a gradual schedule of access between the younger child and the father and to impose a fine on the mother should the child fail to attend these visits.
 It is important to note that although the father requested police enforcement with respect to access, Justice Parent declined to include that clause in the order, as it might exacerbate the animosity that already exists between the child and the father.

 For help with your own child custody or contempt of court issue, contact Feldstein Family Law Group P.C.
-We offer a free, in-office consultation to discuss the details of your situation with an attorney at our office.
+We offer a free, in-office consultation to discuss the details of your situation with an lawyer at our office.
 Call (905) 581-7222 or contact us online by clicking here.